RaccoonButler/JPG-to-PDF/README.md

 ---
 # JPGs to PDF

-Simple desktop app that converts a folder of JPG/JPEGs into a PDF — with features to control page size, orientation, margins, and image fitting.
+Simple desktop app that converts a bulk folder of JPG/JPEGs into a PDF — with features to control page size, orientation, margins, and image fitting.

 Built with Electron.